hakavlad/memavaild/README.md

 — [Benjamin Berg](https://lists.fedoraproject.org/archives/list/devel@lists.fedoraproject.org/message/3VNHWVRSGPYCFC6LUCNGUBUPSLZJT7OE/)

 `memavaild` is yet another tool to improve responsiveness during heavy swapping.
 How it works: slices are swapped out when `MemAvailable` is low by reducing `memory.max` (values change dynamically).
 Effects: performance increases in tasks that requires heavy swapping, especially in io-bound tasks.
 At the same time, tasks are performed at less io and memory pressure.
+Using `memavaild` has no effect without swap space.

 ## Requirements